lwindolf/rss-feed-index/README.md

     npm i
     npm run crawl

+For parallel execution there is a `parallel.sh` script.

 ## Crawler Ethics

 - robots.txt is respected
 - feed discovery only on domain root no traversal
+- minimal traffic
   - 1 update/check request per feed per month max
   - almost no retries
   - no parallel crawling on a domain
+- filtering of domains using Cloudflares family filter (1.1.1.3 resolver) to avoid malware and adult content

 Effectivley most sites without a feed should be hit by 2 requests only.
 All sites having feeds should see 2+nr of feeds (specified by `<link rel="alternate" ...>`) requests.